What Do I Need to Know to File Schedule C?

 Are you using Schedule C to file your business taxes?
 Small business owners who are filing business taxes as a sole proprietorship or single-member LLC must file using Schedule C - Profit or Loss from Business.
-Learn about the changes to Schedule C for 2014, how to prepare and how and where to file.
+Learn about the changes to Schedule C for the current tax year, how to prepare and how and where to file.

 What is Schedule C?

 What are the changes in Schedule C for 2018 Taxes?

 - The 2017 Tax Cuts and Jobs Act has made several changes that affect small businesses.
 Read about the benefits and drawbacks to businesses from this new legislation.

 - Form 1040 has been revised.
 The total taxable income from Schedule C is now filed on a new Schedule 1, Line 12.